The Love Story

-We’re happy to share the real name change story of newlywed Brittany C!
+We’re happy to share Brittany’s Real Name Change Story!
 Read on for the story of how she met her husband on the way to a pin-up contest, planned her surprise pseudo-elopement while in medical school, and how her name-change almost didn’t happen.

 I had recently moved to Los Angeles, and it was the day before I was competing in a vintage modeling/pin up contest and I needed to pick up some red lipstick.
 I made my way up the street, in downtown Los Angeles, passing a restaurant called Riorden’s Tavern.
-As I passed the window, I peered into it and tucked a few wisps hair behind my ear; looking beyond the window, I saw a large group of guys.
-After becoming stuck on a particularly handsome one, I noticed the one next to him, with very little hair, mimicking/mocking my hair adjustment.
-I did a big hair flip and had a good laugh with them through the window, figuring I’d stop in for a laugh with them on my way home.
+As I passed the window, I peered into it and tucked a few wisps hair behind my ear.
+Looking beyond the window, I saw a large group of guys.
+After becoming stuck on a particularly handsome one, I noticed the one next to him.
+A guy with very little hair, mimicking/mocking my hair adjustment.
+I did a big hair flip and had a good laugh with them through the window.
+I figured I’d stop in for a laugh with them on my way home.

 Somewhat of a traditionalist, I always knew I wanted to take my husband’s name.
 Especially after I heard the perfection of MY husband’s name and introducing myself as, “Dr. Brittany ********.”
 Oh, it made my heart flutter!
 However, I still had major exams to take registered under my maiden name.
 With this 9 hour beast (exam) between me and my married name, I patiently waited to change my name.